 Tobacco.
-The Portfolio is prohibited from purchasing the securities of issuers that are involved in tobacco production such as cigars, cigarettes, e-cigarettes, smokeless tobacco, dissolvable and chewing tobacco.
-This also includes issuers that grow or process raw tobacco leaves.
+The Portfolio is prohibited from purchasing the securities of issuers that are involved in tobacco production such as cigars, blunts, cigarettes, e-cigarettes, inhalers, beedis, kreteks, smokeless tobacco, snuff, snus, dissolvable and chewing tobacco and other tobacco-related products.
+This prohibition also includes issuers that grow or process raw tobacco leaves.